I-Macharia/hedera-explorer/README.md

 # Hedera Explorer

-Hedera Explorer is a tool for interacting with and exploring the Hedera network.
-It provides insights into the network's operations, account activities, transactions, and more.
+Hedera Explorer is a comprehensive tool designed to interact with and explore the Hedera network.
+The project aims to simplify access to the network's operations, enhance transparency, and empower users with insights into account activities, transactions, and more.

 ## Features

+- **Learn HTS:** Learn what the Hedera Token Service is and how to create tokens.
+- ** Token Tracking:** View Tokens on the Hedera network.
 - **Transaction Tracking:** View details of transactions on the Hedera network.
+[Coming soon]
 - **Account Management:** Retrieve information about Hedera accounts.
+[Coming soon]
 - **Network Insights:** Get statistics and updates about the Hedera network.
+[Coming soon]
 - **Custom Queries:** Run specific queries to interact with the Hedera network.
+[Coming soon]

 ## Technologies Used

 - **Backend:** [Node.js](https://nodejs.org/) with [Express](https://expressjs.com/)
+  - **Node.js:** Chosen for its asynchronous, event-driven architecture, which ensures scalability and efficient handling of network requests.
+  - **Express:** Simplifies building APIs and integrates seamlessly with the Hedera SDK, making backend development faster and more organized.
 - **Frontend:** [React](https://reactjs.org/)
 - **Hedera SDK:** [Hedera JavaScript SDK](https://hedera.com/)